DistributedCollective/zero/README.md

 _**Trove:**_ a collateralized debt position, bound to a single Ethereum address.
 Also referred to as a “CDP” in similar protocols.

 _**ZUSD**_:  The stablecoin that may be issued from a user's collateralized debt position and freely transferred/traded to any Ethereum address.
-Intended to maintain parity with the US dollar, and can always be redeemed directly with the system: 1 ZUSD is always exchangeable for $1 USD worth of ETH.
+Intended to maintain parity with the US dollar, and can always be redeemed directly with the system: 1 ZUSD is always exchangeable for $1 USD worth of rBTC.

 _**Active Trove:**_ an Ethereum address owns an “active Trove” if there is a node in the `SortedTroves` list with ID equal to the address, and non-zero collateral is recorded on the Trove struct for that address.

 _**Closed Trove:**_ a Trove that was once active, but now has zero debt and zero collateral recorded on its struct, and there is no node in the `SortedTroves` list with ID equal to the owning address.

-_**Active collateral:**_ the amount of ETH collateral recorded on a Trove’s struct
+_**Active collateral:**_ the amount of rBTC collateral recorded on a Trove’s struct

 _**Active debt:**_ the amount of ZUSD debt recorded on a Trove’s struct